asclepias/asclepias/case_study_tardis.md

 ### bibliographic style

+The bibliographic style used by an author to prepare a preprint can result in the stripping of the DOI from the metadata the author collected to write a manuscript.
+In the instance of 2019arXiv190803001K the author utilized LaTeX packages that resulted in the stripping of the DOI from their bibtex source file.
+Specifically the authors used the outdated `apj.bst` style file, which treats `@misc` (or any non-article type) in such a way that the DOI is not included in the string version of the reference that appears in the PDF of the manuscript.
+Without the DOI in the string reference, a bibliographic index such as ADS will find it difficult to match the reference string uniquely to a registered record (there's more to this than that).

+The AAS Journals updated their bibtex style file in 2016 to support DOIs for `@misc` objects.
+This new style file, `aasjournal.bst` is avaiable .
+I has a number of other changes, including providing inline anchored strings for DOIs, arXiv, and ASCL identifiers.
+Stylistically it chooses to render these are fully expressed strings -- in otherwords, we made a choice to add the PID string **in full** in the text rather than anchoring it to related identifying material.
+This is to ensure that preprints created with our tools had unambigious identifiers.

 ### production style

 An author submitted manuscript is converted to a final PDF/XML/HTML research paper through automated parsing of the original manuscript.
 Here we mean that the original form of a manuscript could have many formats: PDF, TeX, XML (or subsets such as DOCX), or HTML.
 Whatever means is necessary to
-In other words like the compilation of a LaTeX document, the conversion process by a vendor requires a style that may or may not be updated with an awareness of the new style.
+In other words, as with the compilation of a LaTeX document, the conversion process by a vendor requires a style that may or may not be updated with an awareness of the new style (for software citations).

-An example is this arXiv preprint.
+We think an example is this arXiv preprint for 2019A&A...622A.102M.
+The preprint (arXiv:) has the DOI for the software citation of tardis (v2.0.2).
+It is present in all forms of the preprint.
+It was/was not encoded as bibtex by the authors.

+However the final production version of this article, the DOI for the zenodo citation has been stripped away in the metadata for the article XML as submitted to ADS.
+Without the ADS in the XML, ADS cannot index the citation and pass it to the Asclepias broker.

+We speculate that the removal of this DOI during the production of this article is a function of **production style** used by the vendors related to EDP Sciences.
+We make this speculation based on the fact that most production vendors transform author manuscripts to XML via .
+We note that although the entry in the preprint is typed as an article, the final type is "book"

 ### transmutation style